 Wavelength’s values & mission

-Making LGBTIQ medical education accessible
+Making LGBTQIASB+ medical education accessible

 Our courses are freely available anytime, anywhere!
-We have a number of resources readily available through our learning system that covers the basic aspects of LGBTIQ health every health professional should know.
+We have a number of resources readily available through our learning system that covers the basic aspects of LGBTQIASB+ health every health professional should know.
 Best of all, it’s free of charge!

-LGBTIQ patients often report having to educate health professionals on their health needs and clinical care.
+LGBTQIASB+ patients often report having to educate health professionals on their health needs and clinical care.
 By improving knowledge and clinical skills, we hope to get a step closer to achieving equality in healthcare.

 Respecting diversity of cultures, experiences and sexualities